jyarb-keptn/keptn-in-a-box/README.md

 [Continue from step 4](#run-it-in-an-available-machine--manually)

-What do do if you are missing request attributes.
+### What to do if you are missing request attributes.

 Run the following script.

 ```bash
 cd ~/overview/keptn-onboarding/scripts
 ./createRequestAttributes.sh
 ```

+### Missing calculated service metrics

 A common issue is the creation of the Calculated service metrics.
-If you do not have four calculated service metrics, run the following script with the inputs.
+If you do not have four calculated service metrics.

+run the following script with the inputs.

 ```bash
 cd ~/overview/keptn-onboarding/scripts/